newtang/newtang.github.io/_drafts/eslint.markdown

 [Title inspired by The Onion](http://www.theonion.com/article/supreme-court-rules-supreme-court-rules-998)

 I recently embarked on a new [Node.JS](https://nodejs.org) project, and after having used [JSHint](http://jshint.com/) for several previous projects, I wanted to read up on [ESLint](http://eslint.org/) and give it a shot.
-I'm a big fan of static analysis tools particularly in untyped languages like Javascript.
+I'm a big fan of static analysis tools particularly for untyped languages like Javascript.
 They catch a ton of bugs by enforcing best practices and looking for known pitfalls.
 They also help keep your code clean and consistent.
-I **strongly** recommend using a linter, and it's much easier to use one earlier than later in a project.
+I **strongly** recommend using a linter, and it's much easier to start using one earlier than later in a project.
 Anyways, it didn't take long to realize that ESLint is wildly superior to it's predecessors for several reasons:

  * There are way more rules (this is a good thing)
  * Easy to configure